davidgilbertson/react-recollect/README.md

 # React Recollect

+A library for managing data within a React app.

 First things first: **don't use this**.

 Browser support is less that 90% (it uses the `Proxy` object, which can't be polyfilled or transpiled).